CTimurSefergil/Void/README.md

       - Check what tiles are allowed next to this tile type
       - Remove invalid possibilities from neighbor's valid_tiles list
       - Update neighbor's entropy count
-      - If neighbor has no valid tiles left: default to Ground
+      - If neighbor has no valid tiles left: default to Ground(for now)

   #### 4. Tile Selection Algorithm
     Find all uncollapsed cells with minimum entropy